lostzen/lost/README.md

 # Usage

-Lost is a drop-in replacement for Google Play Services that makes calls directly to the [LocationManger][1].
+Lost is a drop-in replacement for Google Play services that makes calls directly to the [LocationManger][1].

 This project seeks to provide an open source alternative to the [Google APIs][2] that depends only on the Android SDK.
 It provides 1:1 replacements for the [FusedLocationProviderApi][3], [GeofencingApi][4], and [SettingsApi][5].